msalemor/ai-tutors/genai-development/genai-intro.md

 ### 1.2 - Requirements and recommendations

 - Access to an Azure OpenAI GPT models.
-- If trying the development execises, experience setting up a Python development environment and installing Python packages.
+- If you plan to test the code, experience setting up a Python development environment and installing Python packages.
 - Intermediate development knowledge; specially calling REST APIs.

 #### References